What is the Cambodian Riel currency code and symbol?

 Once your funds are received by the provider the converted KHR amount will be transfered to the recipient account you specify in Cambodia.

-Use our Send to Cambodian Riel calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -
+Use the above Send to Cambodian Riel calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more -

 end result is more Cambodian Riel deposited into the recipient bank account and less margins and fees kept by the banks!